cvanball/jboss-data-grid/jdg-cache-producer/README.md

-## Offload your database data into an in-memory data grid for fast processing made easy
+## Offload your database data into Red Hat JBoss Data Grid made easy

-This project is an example showing how to read data from a PostgreSQL database and put the data into a Red Hat JBoss Data Grid environment.
+This project is an example showing how to read data from a PostgreSQL database and put the data into a cache within a Red Hat JBoss Data Grid environment.

 ### Prerequisites